datasharing-forbesignite/medical-data-universe/README.md

 * The individual and MDU, authorizes MDU, on participant’s behalf, to acquire, receive, collective, maintain, share, and delete the medical data as granted pursuant to this Agreement once the data shared through the MDU github repository.
 * Participant must cite the original source of the shared data.
 * MDU shall not use or further disclose Participant’s data, either in whole or in part, other than as permitted by this Agreement.

+## Reference ##
+if you use our repo, please cite: and give us a :star:

 ## Acknowledgements ##
 todo